MfellnerDev/express-localtodo/README.md

 A local Todo app.
 Built with ExpressJS and pug.

 ### Attention!
-Because I've been leading another project that is developed in ExpressJS, I gathered a lot of experience and found lots of room for new features and optimization.
-I know that this current code is really messy and unstructured (it was my first project in ExpressJS).
+Because I've been leading another project that is developed via ExpressJS, I've gathered a lot of experience and found lots of room for new features and optimization.
+I know that this current code is really messy and unstructured (-> it was my first project in ExpressJS).
 I will extend and rewrite this application as soon as I have the time!
-(Don't expect it to happen too soon; I am extremely busy)
+(Don't expect it to happen too soon; I am very busy)

 ## 1. Setup